Castello ColleMassari

 Brand Description

-ColleMassari is the most important and largest estate of the Montecucco appellation.
-The vineyards are located on the Montecucco hill that gives name to the appellation.
+ColleMassari is the most important and largest estate in the Montecucco appellation.
+The vineyards are located on the Montecucco hill, which gives the appellation its name.
 The vines on the Montecucco hill are the oldest Sangiovese vines of the DOCG (more than 60 years old).

-Although it is a “new” DOCG, wine has been made in Montecucco since the time of the Etruscans in the 8th century.
-The wine making tradition is now continued by Maria Iris Bertarelli and Claudio Tipa, who purchased the vineyard in 1998 to be the heart of the Montecucco DOC that it was their vision to create.
-Montecucco is located between Montalcino, and Scansano, and benefits from microclimates similar to both of those regions.
+Although it is a “new” DOCG, wine has been made in Montecucco since the Etruscans in the 8th century.
+Maria Iris Bertarelli and Claudio Tipa, who purchased the vineyard in 1998 to be the heart of the Montecucco DOC that they envisioned creating, continue this tradition.
+Montecucco is located between Montalcino and Scansano and benefits from microclimates similar to those of both regions.
 ColleMassari produced its first vintage in 2000.

 Location of Vineyard